 Conflict, like winter, is in the air.
 But this is not about me.
 It may seem like it, but there are much bigger things at stake.

 Sitting around the fire, I go on my own private mental rant.
 Something is out of balance with our world.
 We sit in our houses drugged by our TVs and possessions.
 We text each other rather than talking.
+Billionaires can buy elections and no one is responsible for anything.
+There is no justice for those who live on reservations or poorer communities.
+They can not escape the pollution that seems a product of our consuming lifestyles.
 The power structure is out of whack.
-Billionaires can buy elections and no one is responsible for anything.
 I assure myself that I am turning into a curmudgeon.

 That night I sleep for the first time in a tipi.
 It is cold but somehow comforting.
 The air is clean.
-The lodge poles fresh cut with the crow tradition of needle bows on the tips.
+The lodge poles fresh cut in the Apsáalooke (Crow) tradition of needle bows on the tips.
 I am out like a bear in winter in my bag under heavy blankets.

 At morning prayer, I sense tension.
 Someone wants a new rule.
 Others say there are too many rules.
 But I just hear noise.